Great Northern Route 5: Northern Idaho and Eastern Washington

 Stop 5: Wallula Gap

 An age-old gap formed by the Columbia River was widened dramatically after the Missoula Ice Age floodwaters were temporarily backed up behind the gap about 15,000 years ago.
 The backflow that resulted has been named Lake Lewis by geologists.
 Over a matter of weeks, the water then forced its way through and enlarged the gap, which provides a dramatic entrance to this stretch of the river.
-Lewis & Clark passed through the area on October 19, 1805 and again on April 29, 1806 on the return journey.
+Lewis & Clark and their party passed through the area on October 19, 1805 and again on April 29, 1806 on the return journey.
 The Great Northern tracks hew to the north side of the gap, shown here on the right.
 A sensible auto route cannot be taken on the north bank, however, until west of the I-82 bridge.
 WA Highway 14 can then be used to drive on the Washington side.

 The itinerary uses Madame Dorion Park to take the driving route through Wallula Gap.
 She was the daughter-in-law of a French-Indian trader in South Dakota who interacted with Lewis & Clark on the Expedition.
 She also traveled the Oregon Trail and endured many hardships.
 There is interpretation about her in the park.